-- loyalties of small-scale small-scale communities were stronger than loyalty to the system, such communities would pursue their own advantage at the expense of the system. - 52.
-Suppose that a public official or a corporation executive appoints his cousin, his friend or his co-religionist to a position rather than appointing the person best qualified for the job.
-He has permitted personal loyalty to supersede his loyalty to the system, and that is "nepotism" or "discrimination," both of which are terrible sins in modern society.
-Would-be industrial societies that have done a poor job of subordinating personal or local loyalties to loyalty to the system are usually very inefficient.
-(Look at Latin America.)
-Thus an advanced industrial society can tolerate only those small-scale communities that are emasculated, tamed and made into tools of the system.
-[7] - 53.
-Crowding, rapid change and the breakdown of communities have been widely recognized as sources of social problems. but we do not believe they are enough to account for the extent of the problems that are seen today. - 54.
-A few pre-industrial cities were very large and crowded, yet their inhabitants do not seem to have suffered from psychological problems to the same extent as modern man.
+- 54. A few preindustrial cities were very large and crowded, yet their inhabitants do not seem to have suffered from psychological problems to the same extent as modern man.
 In America today there still are uncrowded rural areas, and we find there the same problems as in urban areas, though the problems tend to be less acute in the rural areas.
 Thus crowding does not seem to be the decisive factor. - 55.
 On the growing edge of the American frontier during the 19th century, the mobility of the population probably broke down extended families and small-scale social groups to at least the same extent as these are broken down today.
 In fact, many nuclear families lived by choice in such isolation, having no neighbors within several miles, that they belonged to no community at all, yet they do not seem to have developed problems as a result. - 56.
 Furthermore, change in American frontier society was very rapid and deep.
 A man might be born and raised in a log cabin, outside the reach of law and order and fed largely on wild meat; and by the time he arrived at old age he might be working at a regular job and living in an ordered community with effective law enforcement.
-This was a deeper change that that which typically occurs in the life of a modern individual, yet it does not seem to have led to psychological problems.
-In fact, 19th century American society had an optimistic and self-confident tone, quite unlike that of today's society.
-[8] - 57.
+This was a deeper change than that which typically occurs in the life of a modern individual, yet it does not seem to have led to psychological problems.
+In fact, 19th century American society had an optimistic and self-confident tone, quite unlike that of today's society.2 - 57.
 The difference, we argue, is that modern man has the sense (largely justified) that change is IMPOSED on him, whereas the 19th century frontiersman had the sense (also largely justified) that he created change himself, by his own choice.
 Thus a pioneer settled on a piece of land of his own choosing and made it into a farm through his own effort.
-In those days an entire county might have only a couple of hundred inhabitants and was a far more isolated and autonomous entity than a modern county is.
+In those days an entire country might have only a couple of hundred inhabitants and was a far more isolated and autonomous entity than a modern county is.
 Hence the pioneer farmer participated as a member of a relatively small group in the creation of a new, ordered community.
-One may well question whether the creation of this community was an improvement, but at any rate it satisfied the pioneer's need for the power process.

-58. It would be possible to give other examples of societies in which there has been rapid change and/or lack of close community ties without he kind of massive behavioral aberration that is seen in today's industrial society.
+One may well question whether the creation of this community was an improvement, but at any rate it satisfied the pioneer's need for the power process. - 58.
+It would be possible to give other examples of societies in which there has been rapid change and/or lack of close community ties without the kind of massive behavioral aberration that is seen in today's industrial society.
 We contend that the most important cause of social and psychological problems in modern society is the fact that people have insufficient opportunity to go through the power process in a normal way.
 We don't mean to say that modern society is the only one in which the power process has been disrupted.
-Probably most if not all civilized societies have interfered with the power 'process to a greater or lesser extent.
+Probably most if not all civilized societies have interfered with the power process to a greater or lesser extent.
 But in modern industrial society the problem has become particularly acute.
-Leftism, at least in its recent (mid-to-late -20th century) form, is in part a symptom of deprivation with respect to the power process.
+Leftism, at least in its recent (mid- to attachments, particularly to the family, had to be abandoned if nationalism were to develop in China" (Chester C. Tan, Chinese Political Thought in the Twentieth century, page 125, page 297).